-What are the Pros and Cons of virtual machine?
+What are the Pros and Cons of a virtual machine?

-Virtual machines are still used by a number of enterprises, despite the fact that alternative types of virtualization software, such as containers, have had an impact on their usage.
+Virtual machines are still used by several enterprises, even though alternative types of virtualization software, such as containers, have had an impact on their usage.
 This is due to the numerous advantages they provide.
 Cost reduction is a big benefit, just as it is with virtual desktop infrastructure.
 Virtual machines can be more cost-effective than bare-metal servers in terms of reducing the requirement for new hardware installations.

 Virtual machines can also provide improved desktop provisioning, data security (particularly in terms of backups), and, of course, flexibility.
-Virtual machines have a number of drawbacks, including the fact that their infrastructure can be complicated, their efficiency can be lowered when compared to actual machines, and licensing issues are not uncommon.
+Virtual machines have several drawbacks, including the fact that their infrastructure can be complicated, their efficiency can be lowered when compared to actual machines, and licensing issues are not uncommon.

 What is a remote desktop?

 Individuals can use a remote desktop program to connect to a computer in another location and interact with its desktop as if they were physically sitting in front of it.

 Remote desktop solutions can be used to connect to a company computer while away from their typical workstation, connect to a home computer while away from home, or remotely fix a computer problem.
 During the Covid-19 pandemic, the ability to use virtualization techniques like remote desktops came in handy for finishing duties when workers couldn’t (or shouldn’t) use their typical gear.